Psychological Impact of Acquiring a Disability

 The grieving process after acquiring a disability is common and, in some ways, an important process during the adjustment period.
 Individuals should give themselves time to mourn and acknowledge that they have suffered a major loss, not only a component of themselves but some of the plans they had made for the future11 .
 It is important during this time that individuals do not try to ignore or suppress their feelings.
 While it is natural to try to avoid pain, it is difficult to work through grief without feeling pain or learning how to cope.
 This experience of pain and acquiring coping strategies is most successful without judgment.
 It is also important for people to understand that they will go through a variety of emotions, which is normal and different for everyone.
 This experience can be unpredictable and will certainly contain emotional highs and lows, but with time, the lows become less intense, and individuals begin to find their new normal.

 Another key component to adjusting to life with a disability is to communicate feelings and experiences to family and friends.
 Social support is a key element to adjustment and has been associated with well-being among persons with acquired disabilities12 .
 Not only is social support linked with better mental and physical health but also with improved outcomes following trauma13 .
 For example, research has shown that individuals who acquire a spinal cord injury and report greater social support perceive themselves to be better adjusted to their newly acquired disability, experience less emotional distress, have a higher quality of life and life satisfaction, and significantly fewer health problems13 .
 Spousal relationships that are intimate, trusting, and confiding relationships are typically the most beneficial forms of support for individuals who have acquired a disability.
 However, alternative support can also contribute to positive adjustment to disability acquirement.
 According to Thoits, the most effective support system are individuals who have successfully confronted similar stressful experiences14 .
+Journal of health and social behavior, 53-79..
 Support from someone with a similar experience best matches emotional and practical needs of the individual, providing positive role modeling and coping strategies14 .

 Grieving after acquiring a disability is a healthy element of the process.
 What can become unhealthy is when individuals focus on the past and continue to ruminate over what was lost or wishing to return to their pre-disability “normal.”
 Beatrice Wright, a founder and leader in the field of rehabilitation psychology, identified that after an individual acquires a disability, they either learn to cope or succumb to their newfound disability15 .
 When someone succumbs to their disability, they focus on the negative impact their disability has on their life and give little attention to the challenge for change and meaningful adaptation15 .
 To them, the only valid answers are prevention and cure15 .
 Emphasis is on heartache, pain, loss, and what they can no longer do.
 They view themselves as pitiful and tragic and feel that their once unique personality is lost15 .
 Individuals who focus on coping, on the other hand, have active roles in their own lives and their community, which helps prevent devastation resulting from their new circumstance15 .
 This does not mean that these individuals gloss over the difficulties that lie ahead, rather they are able to deal with the complications that arise instead of pretending that they do not exist15 .
 It is possible to have a happy life, even if one feels their body is “broken” in some way.
 Dwelling on what used to be or activities that used to be easily accomplished can prove problematic.
 Instead, individuals benefit from focusing on what they can do and that they can benefit from learning as much as possible about their newly acquired disability.
 Knowing what has happened (and could happen) to one’s body and what to expect can help individuals prepare for the future and help individuals adjust more quickly11 .